Marc Straus: Allegations of research misconduct

 In June 1978, two nurses and two trainees who worked with him at the Boston University School of Medicine (BUSM) alleged that Straus had ordered them to falsify patients' records, had failed to get proper consent from patients, and had improperly administered drugs.
 Straus denied personal involvement in wrongdoing asserting his innocence and maintaining that he had been framed by disgruntled subordinates.

 Straus resigned from his posts at Boston University Medical Center Hospital (since 1996 part of Boston Medical Center) and BUSM. later that month.
 Following his resignation, Straus made multiple requests for external peer review of the charges against him.
 BU refused, leading Straus to conclude that the internal evaluation of his work was tainted because of investigator bias and lack of protection for the records.

 In 1980, while the investigation was ongoing, the National Cancer Institute awarded Straus a three-year grant of about $910,000 to conduct research.
-In 1981, Vincent T. DeVita Jr., Director of the NCI testified before Congress, saying that "his agencies award last year of a $910,000 research grant to a scientislast year...
-(Straus) …on the ground that ...te charges …had not yet been proven.
+In 1981, Vincent T. DeVita Jr., Director of the NCI testified before Congress, saying that "his agencies award last year of a $910,000 research grant to a scientist last year...
+(Straus) …on the ground that ...the charges …had not yet been proven.

 One year later, Straus filed a $33 million lawsuit against five of his former co-workers, charging they had conspired to discredit his work.
 Straus strongly denied that he had engaged in any wrongdoing alleging that his signature had been forged.